About This Chapter

 Genetics and Heredity - Chapter Summary and Learning Objectives

 While we know that DNA holds all the information necessary for life, how does that information get passed on to our offspring?
-In this chapter, our instructors will show you all the details of genetics and heredity.
+In this chapter, our instructors show you all the details of genetics and heredity.
 You'll take a look at Gregor Mendel's famous experiments with peas, discovering the two basic laws of genetic inheritance he found.
-You'll learn to use Punnett squares to determine offspring's phenotypes using an example study with flying hamsters.
 You'll also see some exceptions to Mendel's basic rules and delve into the complexities of human genetics.
-This chapter is designed to teach you:
+The lessons in this chapter have been created by our expert instructors to be engaging as you study for the exam.
+The short video lessons can help you understand the material and the quizzes make sure you are on track.
+This chapter is designed to prepare you to do the following:

 1. Genetics: Heredity, Traits & Chromosomes